rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/_index.md

 # Known Issues

 There is a [known issue](https://github.com/rancher/rancher/issues/28787#issuecomment-693611821) that K3s clusters require more default memory.
-If you are enabling monitoring on a K3s cluster, we recommend to setting `prometheus.prometheusSpec.resources.memory.limit` to 2500Mi` and `prometheus.prometheusSpec.resources.memory.request` to 1750Mi.
+If you are enabling monitoring on a K3s cluster, we recommend to setting `prometheus.prometheusSpec.resources.memory.limit` to 2500 Mi and `prometheus.prometheusSpec.resources.memory.request` to 1750 Mi.